pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 in microphone is really poor.
 So my first step in buying dedicated recording equipment was to look for a small decent microphone that I could use with my mobile.
 Hopefully something at least as good as the microphone in my camera.
-That would mean I cound go out birding with just my binoculars and my mobile phone and a small microphone.
+That would mean, I cound go out birding with just my binoculars and my mobile phone and a small microphone.

 After googling and reading a number of posts on sound birding I quickly realized that the [Sennheiser ME66](https://sv-se.sennheiser.com/directional-microphone-shotgun-film-broadcast-me-66) and [Sennheiser ME67](https://sv-se.sennheiser.com/highly-directional-microphone-long-gun-me-67) are the most commonly recommended shotgun microphones.
 However they both require a powering module like the [Sennheiser K6](https://sv-se.sennheiser.com/modular-microphone-system-k-6) to work, and they are more suited to dedicated high quality recording in the field.
 I was more interested in a small, light weight and affordable option.
 The Senneheiser microphones and a powering module will easily set you back around 500 Euros (or 5.000 SEK).

 I then found the [Røde VideoMic Me](https://www.rode.com/microphones/videomicme), a small directional microphone that works fine with both Android and iPhone mobile